-Andy Hoffman is the Holcim (US) Professor of Sustainable Enterprise at the University of Michigan, with joint appointments in the Ross School of Business and the School of Natural Resources & Environment.
-Andy also serves as the Education Director at the Graham Sustainability Institute.
+Andy Hoffman is the Holcim (US) Professor of Sustainable Enterprise at the University of Michigan, with joint appointments in the Ross School of Business and the School of Environment and Sustainability.

-He has published twelve books, which have been translated into five languages.
+He has published more than 15 books, which have been translated into six languages.
 His work has been covered in numerous media outlets, including the New York Times, Scientific American, Time, the Wall Street Journal and National Public Radio.
 He has served on research committees for the National Academies of Science, the Johnson Foundation, the Climate Group, the China Council for International Cooperation on Environment and Development and the Environmental Defense Fund.
 Prior to academics, Andy worked for the US Environmental Protection Agency (Region 1), Metcalf & Eddy Environmental Consultants, T&T Construction & Design and the Amoco Corporation.

 Holcim (US) Professor of Sustainable Enterprise, University of Michigan, Stephen M. Ross School of Business

 Associate Professor of Organizational Behavior, Boston University, School of Management

 Post-Doctoral Fellow; Department of Organizational Behavior, Northwestern University, Kellogg Graduate School of Management

 Compliance Engineer, US Environmental Protection Agency